wilfredinni/python-cheatsheet/blog/python-comprehensions-step-by-step.md

 # ['Charles', 'Patrick', 'George', 'Carol']
 ```

-That is kind of messy.
+That is quite messy.
 Fortunately, it is possible to break _Comprehensions_ in different lines:

 ```python
 new_list = [